Mobile SEO: 18 Easy Techniques to Make Your Site Mobile Friendly

 Popups are excellent for capturing leads by getting a visitor’s attention.
 A study analyzed over 1.75 billion popups, and they found that popups have an average conversion rate of 3.09%.
 Which shows how effective they are?

-Popups are usually used to show up apps, services or gaining email signups.
+Popups are usually used to show up apps, and services or gain email signups.

 But for mobile devices where the screen dimensions get smaller, it is better to avoid interstitials that cover the screen partially or in full.